-We advise you to exercise a high degree of caution in India because of the high threat of terrorist activity, civil unrest and crime, and the high rate of vehicle accidents.
+Exercise a high degree of caution in India because of the high threat of terrorist activity, civil unrest and crime, and the high rate of vehicle accidents.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.
+See Safety and security.

 Safety and security.